aws-samples/generative-ai-newsletter-app/README.md

 * Aim to leverage newer technology that may not have samples, such as Bedrock Agents
 * Enable Newsletter subscriptions (users could get an emailed newsletter, a text with a link to a newsletter, a slack notification, etc)

+## Deploying the Solution
+The following steps will guide you through deploying the CDK Application to your environment.
+1. In your project root folder, install package dependencies: `npm install --save-dev`
+2. After all packages are installed, you will need to build the solution by running `npm run build`.
+This will trigger amplify codegen to create the API files from the `schema.graphql` file.
+If generated files exist, they will simply be regenerated.
+Once the generation is complete, `tsc` will compile the typescript project.
+3. Run the configuration CLI to setup the necessary CDK context file.
+To run the configuration creation CLI, run `npm run config create`.
+This will will you through setting up your configuration.
+If a config exists, you can optionally update values.
+If you'd like to view the existing config, you can run `npm run config show`
+4. Deploy the stack to AWS. `npm run deploy`

 ### Project Leads
 This project is currently lead by Addie Rudy ([awsrudy@](https://phonetool.amazon.com/users/awsrudy)) and Pete Conrad ([peteconr@](https://phonetool.amazon.com/users/peteconr))